 Sec.
 17-67. - Penalties.

-(a)  Any person who violates any of the sections of this chapter, or rules or orders adopted or issued pursuant to this chapter, or who initiates or continues a land disturbing activity for which a plan is required, except in accordance with the terms, conditions, and provisions of an approved plan, is subject to a civil penalty.
+(a)  Any person who violates Article 28, or rules or orders adopted or issued pursuant to Article 28, or who initiates or continues a land disturbing activity for which a plan is required, except in accordance with the terms, conditions, and provisions of an approved plan, is subject to a civil penalty.
 A civil penalty may be assessed from the date the violation first occurs.
-No penalty shall be assessed until the person alleged to be in violation has been notified of the violation except as provided in section 17-66(f) of this chapter.
-Refusal to accept the notice or failure to notify the city engineer of a change of address shall not relieve the violator's obligation to comply with this chapter or to pay such a penalty.
+No penalty shall be assessed until the person alleged to be in violation has been notified of the violation through a notice of violation that complies with the notice requirements in Section 39.2.A.1, unless the penalty is assessed concurrently with the notice of violation Refusal to accept the notice or failure to notify the Stormwater Administrator of a change of address shall not relieve the violator's obligation to comply with Article 28 or to pay such a penalty.

-(b)  The maximum civil penalty for each violation of this chapter is $5,000.00.
+(b)  The maximum civil penalty for each violation of Article 28 is $5,000.00.
 Each day of continuing violation shall constitute a separate violation.
+When the person has not been assessed any civil penalty under this subsection for any previous violation, and that person abated continuing environmental damage resulting from the violation within 180 days from the date of the notice of violation, the maximum cumulative total civil penalty assessed under this section for all violations associated with the land-disturbing activity for which the erosion and sedimentation control plan is required is $25,000.

 (c)  The amount of the civil penalty shall be assessed pursuant to the following:

 (1)  Violations involving conducting a land disturbing activity without an approved plan.
-Any person engaged in a land disturbing activity without a required approved plan and preconstruction conference or permit in accordance with this chapter or who initiates, directs or allows a land disturbing activity without a required, approved plan and preconstruction conference or permit shall be subject to a civil penalty of $5,000.00 per day, per violation.
-The penalty may be decreased based on mitigating circumstances.
+Any person engaged in a land disturbing activity without a required approved plan and preconstruction conference or permit in accordance with this Article 28 or who initiates, directs or allows a land disturbing activity without a required, approved plan and preconstruction conference or permit shall be subject to a civil penalty of $5,000.00 per day, per violation.
+The penalty may be decreased based on mitigating circumstances located in Section 39.2.F.2.e.

 (2)  Violations resulting in sediment entering a wetland, lake or watercourse.
 Violations resulting in sediment entering a wetland, lake or watercourse subjects the violator to a civil penalty of $3,000.00 per day, per violation.
-The penalty may be increased up to $5,000.00 per day or decreased.
+The penalty may be increased up to $5,000.00 per day or decreased, based on mitigating circumstances in Section 39.2.F.2.e.

 (3)  Violations resulting in off-site sedimentation.
-Violations of this chapter that result in off-site sedimentation subject the violator to a civil penalty of $1,000.00 per day, per violation.
-The penalty may be increased up to $5,000.00 per day or decreased.
+Violations that result in off-site sedimentation subject the violator to a civil penalty of $1,000.00 per day, per violation.
+The penalty may be increased up to $5,000.00 per day or decreased, based on mitigating circumstances in Section 39.2.F.2.e.
 Violations of this type may include, but are not limited to, the following:

 a.
 Conducting land disturbing activities beyond the limits of an existing permit without approval of an amended plan and permit that results in off-site sedimentation.